yanburman/sjcam_raw2dng/README.md

 In order to be able to utilize camera profiles, you will need to put them in C:\Users\\{you}\AppData\Roaming\Adobe\CameraRaw\CameraProfiles After that you will need to restart Lightroom in order to be able to use the profile.
-Now you can choose the new profile (SJ5000x Recipe) in Camera Calibration
+Now you can choose the new profile (SJ5000x Recipe or SJ6 LEGEND Recipe) in Camera Calibration

 Lens profile usage:
 ---------------------